 While with Bluehost, their knowledge base is geared towards self-help – before you contact their support center, you must select your support issue before contacting them.
 GoDaddy, on the other hand, tends to push all their issues to phone lines to let their staff help you.

 There are those clients who prefer self-help.
-One advantage with Bluehost’s choosing an issue before calling is that you will be directed to a help desk easily instead of queuing with other customers.
+One advantage of Bluehost’s choosing an issue before calling is that you will be directed to a help desk easily instead of queuing with other customers.

 Both companies provide customer support 24/7/365 phone and chat services.
 But the separating wedge is in terms of helpfulness and wait time.

-Therefore, in terms of customer support, Bluehost has an upper hand over GoDaddy due to their approach to solving issues.
+Therefore, in terms of customer support, Bluehost has an upper hand over GoDaddy due to its approach to solving issues.

 - How to Buy Hosting and Domain Name for Your Website